tpierrain/NFluent/docs/ArchitectureDecisionRecord.md

 -------------
 ####
+#### Upgrade to Visual Studio 2019 (2019/06/20)
+Visual Studio 2019 has been released for a few months and is available on AppVeyor.

 #### ?
 Double checks in test (2019/05/07)
 There is a regression in OpenCover V4.7 regarding identification of some runtime